isakpulkki/MovieRatingsApp/README.md

 ## Instructions

-You can test the application live at [Fly.io](https://movieratingsapp.fly.dev).
+You can test the application live [here](https://movieratingsapp.pulkki.me).
 You might have to refresh the site to get the application running.
 Accessing admin rights in the application happens with the user in the table above.

 | Username  | Password |
 | - | - |